After the Fed Meeting, Seven High-Yield Savings Accounts Worth Your While

 While you might not be able to withstand inflation's impacts directly, there are ways to cushion your money to reduce its effect.
 And one of the best options is high-yield savings accounts.
 McBride adds, "Savers will continue to enjoy returns that outpace inflation if the money is parked in the most competitive savings accounts."

-A high-yield savings account allows you to earn a high rate of return.
-Unlike certificates of deposit, you can add money to these savings accounts at any time.
 And you can withdraw or transfer those funds when you need them.
 Just be careful of any minimum balance requirements that might apply or else your monthly fee might offset the interest earned.

 Using this tool from Bankrate, you can see how rates currently measure up:

-There are other considerations with high-yield savings account.
+There are other considerations with a high-yield savings account.
 Chief among them is they come with variable interest rates.
 If the Fed decides to cut rates in the future, your savings rates can drop too.

-That said, there's no guarantee they'll cut rates, only a consideration.
-And if you're looking for a flexible way to save money, it's hard to beat the rates offered.
+In the meantime, if you're looking for a flexible way to save money, it's hard to beat the rates offered.
 Here are some of the top high-yield savings accounts we recommend:

 Account | APY | Min. opening deposit |